Galaxy Quest (comics)

 Galaxy Quest is a comic book sequel to the film Galaxy Quest published by IDW Publishing.
 The series is entitled Global Warning.

-Starting in August 2008, the series is written by Scott Lobdell, with art by Ilias Kyriazis, the story centers on the eve of the re-launch the Galaxy Quest series, now titled Galaxy Quest: The Journey Continues (as featured at the end of the movie), when a world-threatening crisis occurs that requires Jason Nesmith and his fellow actors to save the world once again.
+Starting in August 2008, the series is written by Scott Lobdell, with art by Ilias Kyriazis, the story centers on the eve of the re-launch of the Galaxy Quest series, now titled Galaxy Quest: The Journey Continues (as featured at the end of the movie), when a world-threatening crisis occurs that requires Jason Nesmith and his fellow actors to save the world once again.

 There is also a second series titled "the Journey Continues" which came out January 28, 2015.